 These are the Perry Miniatures "Young Guard resting on their packs" figures.
 They are wonderful little sculpts, full of character, and I just couldn't resist painting a few up; it's packs like these that make it difficult for me to escape the lure of the Perry 1815 range.
 These figures are very much for decoration.
 I can't imagine anyone would use them in a tabletop "combat" situation, and I certainly don't intend to: I think you can just about get away with using "at ease" standing figures, but not ones that are sitting down.
+With hindsight, I wouldn't have placed the muskets on the ground, as you see here.
+Since painting these figures I've seen other units where the muskets are tied together in front of the seated troops - that's more realistic and I would have done the same if I'd given this more thought!

 So the idea is that these figures will represent where Barrois' Voltigeur brigade is on the table whilst they are waiting in reserve.
 Once the regiments move into action, I would replace this unit with full regiments in a different pose.
 As these figures are largely decorative, I couldn't see the point of painting a full 1:20 regiment (the "General de Brigade" Waterloo orbat gives a total of 112 figures for the 1st and 3rd Voltigeurs!).
 I thought about painting 24 figures, but then settled on 16 on the basis that I just couldn't see the point of painting any more.
 After all, few Napoleonic tables are ever large enough to accommodate troops held in reserve anyway, as there is often barely enough space for those in combat.
 I have one figure left over, so may well at some stage paint up a similar 16-figure unit to represent the Tirailleurs.